Embee-Software-Private-Limited/TeamsApp.PatientManagement/README.md

  - 30+ years of experience in providing customized IT solutions
  - Served customers across Indian and Global Markets
  - 16+ awards for significant contribution to Indian IT landscape
- - Pan India presence with 11 offices across the country
+ - PAN India presence with 11 offices across the country

 Track, store, and access patient information with the Patient Management System by Embee.
 Interested?